MethodAtlas

 Journal of EconometricsDOI: 10.1016/j.jeconom.2021.03.014

-Goodman-Bacon decomposed the two-way fixed-effects DID estimator into a weighted average of all possible two-group, two-period DID comparisons, revealing that some comparisons use already-treated units as controls.
-This paper sparked the modern revolution in staggered DID methods by exposing the bias problem.
+Goodman-Bacon decomposes the two-way fixed-effects DID estimator into a weighted average of all possible two-group, two-period DID comparisons, revealing that some comparisons use already-treated units as controls.
+The decomposition clarifies when already-treated units enter as controls and why this can make the estimator difficult to interpret under treatment-effect heterogeneity.

 Sun, L., & Abraham, S. (2021).
 Estimating Dynamic Treatment Effects in Event Studies with Heterogeneous Treatment Effects.